ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 1. First, we set the flag saying that this advertising message is BLE only.

-2. You then set the advertising type as connectable and undirected.
+2. We then set the advertising type as connectable and undirected.

-3. The payload can now be given the device name you have chosen and the service's UUID list.
+3. The payload can now be given the device name we've chosen and the service's UUID list.

 4. Last, we establish the advertising interval, in multiples of 0.625ms (which is the standard interval size).